 First things first, before making the bourbon salted caramel sauce, set out any refrigerated items on the counter for 45 minutes to bring it up to room temperature.

-In a heavy-bottom sauce pan, pour the sugar into the center.
+In a heavy-bottom sauce pan, pour 1 cup granulated sugar into the center.

 When making any homemade caramel sauce, it’s good to have every ingredient measured out and ready to go.
 This recipe moves quickly so having all of the ingredients right at your work station is crucial.